Generalized Laplace Inference in Multiple Change-Points Models

 \begin{assumption} There exists an $l_{0}>0$ such that for all $l>l_{0},$ the minimum eigenvalues of $H_{l}^{*}=\left(1/l\right)\sum_{T_{b}^{0}-l+1}^{T_{b}^{0}}x_{t}x'_{t}$ and $H_{l}^{**}=\left(1/l\right)\sum_{T_{b}^{0}+1}^{T_{b}^{0}+l}x_{t}x'_{t}$ are bounded away from zero.
 These matrices are invertible when $l\geq p+q$ and have stochastically bounded norms uniformly in $l$. \end{assumption}

 \begin{assumption} $T^{-1}X'X\overset{\mathbb{P}}{\rightarrow}\Sigma_{XX},$ where $\Sigma_{XX}$, a positive definite matrix. \end{assumption} These assumptions are standard and similar to those in \citet{perron/qu:06}.
 It is well-known that only the fractional break date $\lambda_{b}^{0}$ (not $T_{b}^{0}$) can be consistently estimated, with $\widehat{\lambda}_{b}^{\mathrm{LS}}$ having a $T$-rate of convergence.
 The corresponding result for the break date estimator $\widehat{T}_{b}^{\mathrm{LS}}$ states that, as $T$ increases, $\widehat{T}_{b}^{\mathrm{LS}}$ remains within a bounded distance from $T_{b}^{0}$.
 However, this does not affect the estimation problem of the regression coefficients $\theta^{0}$, for which $\widehat{\theta}^{\mathrm{LS}}$ is a regular estimator; i.e., $\sqrt{T}$-consistent and asymptotically normally distributed, since the estimation of the regression parameters is asymptotically independent from the estimation of the change-point.
-Hence, given the fast rate of convergence of $\widehat{\lambda}_{b}^{\mathrm{LS}}$, the regression parameters are essentially estimated as if the change-point was known.
+Hence, the regression parameters are essentially estimated as if the change-point was known.
 More complex is the derivation of the asymptotic distribution of $\widehat{\lambda}_{b}^{\mathrm{LS}}$; e.g., \citet{hinkley:71} for an i.i.d.
-Gaussian process with a change in the mean.
+Gaussian process with a mean change.
 Therefore, to make progress it is necessary to consider a shrinkage asymptotic setting in which the size of the shift converges to zero as $T\rightarrow\infty$; see \citet{picard:85} and \citet{yao:87} and extended by \citet{bai:97RES} to general linear models.